ST. AGATHA EPISCOPAL CHURCH

 And Now . . .
 Since 2007, the parish not only has continued to make historic restorations to the church interior but also expanded its commitment to community involvement and outreach.
 The parish is an active participant in

-Our Rice & Beans volunteer outreach occurs year round on each third Saturday of the month to distribute free breakfast food to area-wide residents and host a free breakfast for all who come.
+Our Rice & Beans volunteer outreach occurs year round on each third Saturday of the month to distribute food to area-wide residents.

 St. Agatha currently is home to the Diocese of the Central Gulf Coast School for Ministry,

-The Rev. Deborah Kempson-Thompson is our Priest in Charge.
+The Rt.
+Rev. Steven A. Miller is our Priest in Charge.